- Complex Litigation

-The following is Arnold Law’s media policy that was established for Ammon Bundy’s case.
-We have opted to make our media policy public for the benefit of those interested in the case and to help other attorneys involved in high-profile cases who may be caught in the middle of media coverage for the first time.
-We, of course, reserve the right to amend or modify this from time to time.
+The following was Arnold Law’s media policy that was established for Ammon Bundy’s case.
+We opted to make our media policy public for the benefit of those interested in the case and to help other attorneys involved in high-profile cases who may be caught in the middle of media coverage for the first time.

 Why do we speak publicly?

 Because Mr. Bundy has Free Speech rights and sometimes needs our assistance to exercise those rights.